Do Long Tail Keywords Matter in Search Engine Optimization?

 Yes, these search terms only have a few monthly search volume.
 But, the important thing here is the CTR.
 Because CTR is a major Google Ranking Factor, you shouldn’t neglect it.

 Just like in PPC advertising, in search engine optimization click through rate (CTR) is an important ranking metric.
 Read my complete guide to how to increase organic CTR over here.

 How to Find Long Tail Keywords

-In this entire blog post, you learnt how long tail keywords influence to website traffic.
-The seventy percentage of overall searches are on long tail terms.
-So you want to make use of long tail search terms to drive lots of target traffic, right?
+In this entire blog post, you learned how long-tail keywords influence to website traffic.
+The seventy percent of overall searches are on long-tail terms.
+So you want to make use of long-tail search terms to drive lots of target traffic, right?